PomonaCS/Readmes/6) Autocomplete/README.md

 ```

+### `Autocomplete`

-4. `Autocomplete`: This class will use `Term` and `BinarySearchForAll` to find all of the terms that match
+This class will use `Term` and `BinarySearchForAll` to find all of the terms that match
 a given prefix and to return them in a list held in descending order by weight.
 The constructor of the class should take in a `List<Term>` and sort it according to the keys of the terms.
 Don’t forget to the list returned should be sorted in descending order by weight!
 We have provided an interface `AutocompleteInterface` that your class should implement.
 The class has only a
 single method: